WMS for Ecommerce

 Grows with your business and adapts to in-house changes

-- Reception.
+- Goods receipt.
 Operators identify products as they arrive at the warehouse.
 The system sorts and bundles them into groups from the list of open customer orders:

 - Single-unit orders.

 - Items to store.

 - Storage.
 Items that must be stored are assigned a location in the racks.